- Download our Moving to Mexico Guide (PDF)

 Mexico is a country of bureaucracy.
 Whether opening a bank account, buying property, dealing with visas or sorting out any legality, the sheer number of documents and signatures required can feel overwhelming and senseless.

-Every piece of paperwork must be saved because it's likely to be needed at a later date, and many documents must include an official stamp or signature or else it isn't legal.
+Every piece of paperwork must be saved because it's likely to be needed at a later date, and many documents must include an official stamp or signature, or else it isn't legal.

 Family in Mexico

-Family is of the utmost importance in Mexican culture, and family obligations often take precedence over work responsibility.
+Family is of the utmost importance in Mexican culture, and family obligations often take precedence over work responsibilities.
 Families can seem confusing in their extended complexity and, although things are changing, it is common for large families to live together.

 At some point, expats may feel excluded by the sheer size and closeness of Mexican families.
 They love to be together, and even call their friends 'hermanos' (brothers) and 'hermanitas' (sisters) in affection, making it difficult to figure out who is truly related.